google/wireit/README.md

 Now when you run `npm run bundle`, if the script is not fresh, then `wireit` will first check the `.wireit/cache` directory to see it already has cached output, before it runs the command.

-> Occasionally, a script may be able to run faster than the time it takes to check and restore from a cache.
+Occasionally, a script may be able to run faster than the time it takes to check and restore from a cache.
 Set `wireit.<task>.caching` to `false` to disable caching.

+> If a script doesn't have an `output` list defined at all, then it will *never* be cached, because `wireit` doesn't want to accidentally cache empty output for a script that hasn't been fully configured yet.
+To allow a script to be cached that really produces no output (such as a test), set `output` to an empty array (`output: []`).
+Obviously no output will be copied from the cache in this case, but it will still allow the script to be skipped when a cache hit is detected.

 ### GitHub Actions caching